VictoriaBC/midevglossary/README.md

 <li>Go to Heroku.
 In the heroku dashboard, click on the button "Open App".</li>

 <h3>Credits</h3>
-<p>The contents all from Developer, also inspired from Code Institute lessons, <a href="https://github.com/RobSimons1/ocean-dictionary">RobSimons1</a> and <a href="https://github.com/haydal810/Milestone-Project-3">David Hayden</a>.</p>
+<p>The content is all from the developer, also inspired from Code Institute lessons, <a href="https://github.com/RobSimons1/ocean-dictionary">RobSimons1</a> and <a href="https://github.com/haydal810/Milestone-Project-3">David Hayden</a>.</p>